project-89/argOS/designDocsBackup/tools/tool-system.md

-# Tool System in TinySim
+# Tool System in ArgOS

-The tool system in TinySim represents a sophisticated approach to modeling how agents interact with and use objects in their environment.
+The tool system in ArgOS represents a sophisticated approach to modeling how agents interact with and use objects in their environment.
 Unlike simple inventory systems, our tool system models not just possession, but understanding, capability, and mastery of tools.

 ## Understanding Tools

-In TinySim, a tool isn't just an object - it's a capability enhancer that changes what an agent can do.
+In ArgOS, a tool isn't just an object - it's a capability enhancer that changes what an agent can do.
 When an agent picks up a hammer, they don't just possess a hammer-shaped object; they gain the ability to drive nails, remove nails, and potentially even use it as a lever or weight.
 This rich modeling of tool capabilities enables emergent behaviors and creative tool use.

 ## Tool Components